Eddie Kulukundis: Athletics

 In November 1998, Kulukundis came second in the contest to become the first elected president of UK Athletics to former Olympic champion David Hemery.
 Kulukundis served as chairman of the London Coaching Foundation, the Midland Coaching Foundation, and Athletes Youth Performance; vice-president of UK Athletics; chairman of the British Athletic Field Event Charitable Trust; and as chairman and patron of the Belgrave Harriers athletics club.

+Death

+Kulukundis died at his home in SW London on 17 February 2021, aged 88.

 Philanthropy

 Kulukundis gave more than £2 million to British athletes over 25 years.
 It was estimated that Kulukundis supported about 60 to 70 athletes.

 The philanthropy started when he returned to the UK, after a chance meeting with David Hemery.
 Through Harry Wilson, Steve Ovett's coach, Kulukundis received the names of several athletes who needed help.
 Every deal was recorded by his secretary because, theoretically, each one was only a loan.
 Among the athletes Kulukundis has supported were: